HalfBPrince/HalfBPrince/README.md

 # Hello.
-Please call me Severus, Rain for nickname.
+Please call me Severus or Rain.

 Please do not copy my ponies or take inspo of them unless you ask for permission.